Judge Judy biography

 In September 1996, Judge Judy first appeared in national syndication.
 The show rapidly established itself as a roaring success, largely based on the strength of Sheindlin's powerful personality.
 In February 1999, Judge Judy won the No. 1 slot for syndicated shows.
 She even began to edge out Oprah in some major markets, including New York.
 By August 1999, the show averaged some 7 million viewers per week.
 Meanwhile, Sheindlin published a second book, Beauty Fades, Dumb is Forever (1999) which became a New York Times best seller.
 She published her third book, Win or Lose by How You Choose, a guide for parents about teaching their children about decision-making, in early 2000.

 The success of Judge Judy spawned the creation of numerous other daytime court shows, including Judge Joe Brown, Judge Hatchett and Judge Mathis.
-However, beginning in 2000, ratings for these programs were on the decline and by the 2007-08 season, Judge Judy had fallen to fourth among daytime television shows.
+However, beginning in 2000, ratings for these programs were on the decline and by the 2007-08 season, Judge Judy had fallen to fourth among daytime TV shows.
 Despite this relative drop in popularity, Judge Judy continues to be watched by some 10 million viewers daily.